Vyral/base-template/_posts/2020-08-19-buy-now-or-wait.md

 ---
 layout: post
-title: To Buy or Not to Buy
+title: Buy Now or Wait?
 date: 2020-08-19 00:00:00
 tags:
   - Real Estate
   - Home Buyer Tips
-excerpt: Here’s our advice for determining whether you’re ready to buy a home.
+excerpt: Here's how to work through that decision and the potential cost if you wait.
 enclosure:
 pullquote: 'If interest rates go back up, you might not save anything by waiting.'
 enclosure_type: video/mp4